microsoft/azure-health-AI-services-samples/samples/text-analytics-for-health-async/Setup.md

     kubectl create secret generic billing-endpoint --from-literal=billing=YOUR API ENDPOINT
     ```

-> [!info]
+> **Note**
-> for this sample we are using environment variables to store and consume secrets.
-For production workloads we recommend to yse an external key store, such as Azure Key Vault.
+> For this sample we are using environment variables to store and consume secrets.
+For production workloads we recommend to use an external key store, such as Azure Key Vault.
 There are plugins into Kubernetes to then mount the secrets.
 You can find more info [here](https://learn.microsoft.com/en-us/azure/aks/csi-secrets-store-driver)

 After setting the secrets, you can now deploy the application using the kubectl apply command: